-All entities receiving an award from the Program are required to comply with Section 504 of the Rehabilitation Act of 1973 (Section 504), as amended, 29 U.S.C. § 794; Title II of the Americans with Disabilities Act (ADA), as amended, 42 U.S.C.A. § 12132, and Equal Employment Opportunity (EEO) requirements in the execution of both infrastructure and job creation or retention activities.
-Based on the Subrecipient entity type and the project activities, infrastructure, and facilities, as well as employment practices, will need to comply with Section 504 and ADA to be physically accessible to persons with disabilities, and employers must comply with employment requirements under these statues and EEO.
+Projects receiving CDBG-DR Energy funding are required to comply with Section 504 of the Rehabilitation Act of 1973 (Section 504), as amended, 29 U.S.C. § 794; Title II of the Americans with Disabilities Act (ADA), as amended, 42 U.S.C. § 12132, and Equal Employment Opportunity (EEO) requirements in the execution of both infrastructure and job creation or retention activities.
+Based on the Subrecipient entity type and the project activities, infrastructure and facilities will need to comply with Section 504 and ADA to be physically accessible to persons with disabilities, and employers must comply with employment requirements under these statues and EEO.